Fractal

 MicroApps – not simply microservices!

-This is the result of Fractal Programming.
+This is the result of Fractal Computing.

 Let’s go there for a minute.